 Too clinical—and too long

-The typical approach to community-based research is to bombard participants with surveys that are too long and too boring.
+The typical approach to community-based or panel research is to bombard participants with surveys that are too long and too boring.
 Worried that customers will never participate in surveys again, our industry has the habit of asking all possible questions in a burdensome and tedious 20-minute survey.

 Surveys sent to insight community members are typically overly formal, using clinical language no one would ever use in real life.